An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Numerical approximation techniques

 \end{proposition}

-To obtain optimal designs that are comparable to those computed on highly refined fixed meshes, we also account for the discretization errors arising from the deformation bilinear form \eqref{eqn:weak_form_theta}, providing the descent directions, in addition to the discretization errors associated with the constraint PDE, namely the linear elasticity system \eqref{eqn:elastic_PDE_ersatz}.
-Consequently, it becomes necessary to introduce multiple goal functionals that correspond to these distinct sources of error.
+To obtain optimal designs that are comparable to those computed on highly refined meshes, we account not only for the discretization error associated with the constraint PDE, namely, the linear elasticity system \eqref{eqn:elastic_PDE_ersatz}, but also for the discretization error arising from the deformation equation \eqref{eqn:weak_form_theta}, which determines the descent direction.
+Consequently, multiple goal functionals must be introduced to quantify these distinct sources of discretization error.

+Our first goal functional is the compliance functional.
+For a fixed realization $\xi\in\Xi$, it is defined by